 As of Dec.
-31, 2018, the remaining gas reserves for the Montney formation are 1,102.5 e9m3 (39.0 Tcf) (raw), which represents a 2.4 per cent recovery of the total basin gas-in-place of the Montney resource estimate.

-A detailed record of reserve estimates for each Montney pool can be found in Table 3 below.
+31, 2019, the remaining gas reserves for the Montney formation is 1,532.9 e9m3 (54.1 Tcf) (raw).
+The initial reserves of 1,827.53 e9m3 represents a 3.3 per cent recovery of the total basin gas-in-place of the Montney resource estimate.
+Both reserves and recovery factor will increase with additional drilling and production.
+A detailed record of remaining reserve estimates for each Montney pool/zone can be found in Table 3 below.

 Table 3: Montney Remaining Reserves as of Dec.
-31, 2018
+31, 2019